Associate Professor, Faculty of Law

 (852) 2994 2505

 Eva Pils joined the Faculty in 2007.
-She studied law, philosophy and sinology in Heidelberg (Germany), London and Beijing, and holds a PhD in law from the University of London.
+She studied law, philosophy and sinology in Heidelberg, London and Beijing, and holds a PhD in law from the University of London.
 She previously taught at Cornell Law School and at University College London.
 Her scholarship focuses on human rights and China, with publications addressing the role and situation of Chinese human rights defenders, property law and land rights in China, the status of migrant workers, the Chinese petitioning system and conceptions of justice in China.
+She has written on these topics in both academic publications and the popular press, including op-eds appearing in The Guardian, the Far Eastern Economic Review and Wall Street Journal Asia.
 Her teaching expertise includes comparative constitutional law, criminal law, dispute resolution and justice, human rights, jurisprudence, law and society in China, and property law in China.
-Eva is currently the director of the CUHK Centre for Rights and Justice, a member of the CUHK Centre for Civil Society Studies and a Nonresident Senior Research Fellow at NYU’s U.S.-Asia Law Institute .
+Eva was the founding (co-) director and is a member of CUHK’s Centre for Rights and Justice.
+She is also a member of the CUHK Centre for Civil Society Studies and a Nonresident Senior Research Fellow at NYU’s U.S.-Asia Law Institute.
+She serves on the editorial board of China Perspectives.

 - Referendar Exam in Law (Baden-Wuerttemberg, Germany)